 How To Use A Dipstick?

-Stop your engine and wait until it settles in the oil pan.
+Shut off your engine and wait for the oil to settle in the oil pan, ensuring an accurate reading.
 Most importantly, make sure your car is parked on the square ground.
 Now open the hood and find the dipstick.
 Likewise, pull out the dipstick and wipe it off to clean the oil.
 Indeed, if the engine oil is complete, the oil on the dipstick can be old.

 Yet, put this dipstick into the tube to analyze the current oil level.
 Wait and pull this dipstick and check the oil level.